MoshiMoshi0/TTController/docs/index.md

 **Note:** The service will start automatically and will create a default empty config.
 See [Configuring the service](#configuring-the-service) section on how to configure it.
 {: .notice--info}

-**Note:** A quick test to see if the service is working property is to run debug report found in `Main Menu -> Debug -> Report` menu.
+**Note:** A quick test to see if the service will work properly is to run debug report found in `Main Menu -> Debug -> Report` menu.
 It should list all detected controllers, sensors and plugins.
 {: .notice--info}

 ### Configuring the service